Al-Salih Hajji

-Al-Salih Hajji (Epithet: Al-Salih Salah Zein al-Din Hajji II), also Haji II, was a Turk Mamluk ruler, and the last ruler of the Bahri dynasty in 1382.
-He briefly ruled again in 1389, during the advent of the Burji dynasty.
+Al-Salih Hajji (Epithet: Al-Salih Salah Zein al-Din Hajji II), also Haji II, was a Bahri Turkic Mamluk ruler, and the last ruler of the Bahri dynasty in 1382.
+He briefly ruled again in 1389, during the advent of the Burji Circassian dynasty.
 He fell hostage to Sayf ad-Din Barquq before the small battle of Marj al-Saffar in 1390.
 He was the son of Al-Ashraf Sha'ban.